 War Secretary Knox called the President with news of the Japanese attack (1:50 pm EST).
-He was with Harry Hopkins at the time.
+The President was with Harry Hopkins at the time.
 Hopkins later wrote that the President was unsurprised and expressed "great relief".
 Mrs Roosevelt wrote, that the President became "in a way more serene".
 [Roosevelt, This, p.
 233.]
 She also wrote, "December 7 was ...far from the shock it proved to the country in general.
 We had expected something of the sort for a long time."
 [NYT] The American people were enjoying a lazy Sunday afternoon and did not yet know what had happened.
 On rhe East coast, people were listening to a football game between the New York Giants and the Brooklyn Dodgers which began at 2:00 PM EST. At about 2:26 WOR or Mutual interupted the broadcast with a flash bulletin about an attack on the naval base at Pearl Harbor.
 NBC Red network was broadcasting Sammy Kaye's 'Sunday Serenade' featuring Sammy and his Orchestra, Tommy Ryan, Alan Foster, and the Three Kaydettes.
 The day's broadcast was just about finished when another flash announcement was made at 2:29.
 The NBC Blue Network broadcast the same bulletin.
 CBS at 2:30 led a news broadcast with the announcement of the attack.
 Many other announcements followed.
 Many Americans heard the news in movie theaters.
 Ther was no indication as to just how severe the losses were.
 President Roosevelt was shocked when he learned of the devestation suffered by the Pacific Fleet at Pearl Harbor.
 Inteligence reports had made in clear that the Japanese were preparing to strike, but American military commanders had not anticipated the blow would come at Pearl or that Japan had the military capacity to deliver such as powerful strike.
 The President spoke with Primeminister Churchill.
 He called a special cabinet meeting which was eventually joined by Congressional leaders.
 [Kluckhorn] The next day, the President delivered his stirring address to Congress asking for a declaration of War against Japan (December 8).
 This left the situation in Europe in limbo.
 The President would have the tricky job of explaining why America should declare war on Germany because we were attacked by Japan.
 Hitler relieved the President of this task by declaring war on the United States (December 11).

 Primeminister Churchill was at Checkers having dinner with the American Ambassador, John Gilbert Winant, when the Japanese attacked.
 Winant had replaced the isolationist Ambassador Kennedy the year before.
 They of course had been talking about the War.
 After dinner, the Primen=miister brought out a radio as he always listened to the evening 9:00 pm BBC news broadcast.
 It was then that he learned of the Japanese attack.
 He had no idea at the time how serious the attack was or that the Japanese were also attacking British Far East outposts.
 His first reaction was to declare war in the Japanese, but his advisers pointed out that he could not declare war on the basis of a radio broadcast.
 So he plsce a call to President Roosevelt.
 He immddiately asked the Presidebnt, "Is it true?"
 President Roosevelt replied, "Yes we are all in the same boat now."
 Perhaps the most sanguine and insightful assessment of the Pearl Harbor attack occurred in Britain.
 Primeminister Churchill later wrote in his menoirs, "Silly people, and there were many, not only in ememy countries, might discount the force of the United States.
 Some said they were soft, others that they would never be united.
 They would fool around at a distance.
 They would never come to grips.
 They would never stand blood-letting.
 Their democracy and system of recurrent elections would paralyse their war effort.
 They would be just a vague blur on the horizon to friend or foe.
 Now we should see the weakness of this numerous, but remote, wealthy, and talkative people.
 But I had studied the American Civil War, fought out to the last desperate inch.
 American blood flowed in my veins.
 I thought of a remark which Edward Grey had made to me than thirty years before -- that the United States is like 'a gigantic boiler'.
 Once the fire is lighted under it there is no limit to the power it can generate.'
 Being saturated and satisfied with emotion and sensation, I went to bed and slept the sleep of the saved and thankful."
 [Churchill, p.
 507.]
 The Primneminister the next day moved a declaration of war through Prliament, hours before America declared war.
 President Roosevelt wanted him to hold off, but his message did not arrive in time.
 The Primeminister shortly after sailed for Washington to confer with his new war time ally--President Roosevelt (December 22).
 The White House would never be the same.